Country Guide

 No, it’s necessary to use a local entity to employ staff to comply with local labor laws.

-Foreign companies can be set up in every country, but you can make use of local PEO services to hire local staff directly.
+Foreign companies can either set up a local entity in each country or use the services a local PEO (Professional Employment Organization) to hire the staff on-site directly.

 The liabilities of the Employer of Record can vary from one country to another.
 However, these responsibilities cover liability for all staff management tasks including payroll management, tax compliance, social security management, and hiring procedures.